ixiaopan/blog/content/post/layout.md

-This post aims to introduce the mordern CSS layout modes, including flexbox, multi-columns and grid.
+This post will introduce the modern CSS layout modes, including flexbox, multi-columns, and grid.